Thank you to everyone who joined our BLACK: Past. Present. Future. event on February 10, which was an incredible time of celebration and reflection.

-2026 marks the 20th anniversary of Lifeline of Ohio’s African American Outreach Initiative, a sustained commitment to building trust, partnership and lifesaving impact within the Black community.
-Join us for a panel discussion with our African American Advisory Council as we reflect on where this work began, celebrate where we are today and look ahead to what’s possible for the future.
+2026 marked the 20th anniversary of Lifeline of Ohio’s African American Outreach Initiative, a sustained commitment to building trust, partnership and lifesaving impact within the Black community.
+Our dynamic panel discussion with our African American Advisory Council reflected on where this work began, celebrated where we are today and looked ahead to what’s possible for the future.

 Recognizing our Partners